 A Level: AAA-ABB

 IB: 32 points

 This flexible degree is an ideal choice if you have a general interest in politics.
 We cover all the main branches of the subject:

 - political systems and institutions

 You can structure the course largely according to your own interests, choosing topics that span continents and ideologies.

-You can also choose up to a sixth of your modules at each Stage from other subjects, such as a modern foreign language, history or law.
+At each Stage, you can choose up to a sixth of your modules from other subjects, such as a modern foreign language, history or law.